alizeait/nested-equal/README.md

 ```

 ## Benchmarks
-Claiming a library is fast without looking into the data structure is naive at best, since the data structure
+Claiming a library is fast without looking into the data structure is naive at best.
-largely impacts performance as no algorithm can handle all the different data structures.
 Hence a couple of benchmarks were made with some different data structures to compare it to other popular libararies.

 ```
 Benchmark 1